DDDarkneSSS/SIGame-Jeopardy/README.md

 # SIGame Custom Edition

-This app was created with AI, and solves the problem with limits for creating packs in the original SIGame.
+This app was created with AI, and solves the problem with limits for creating packs in the original SIGame app.

 It is designed for the quick and simple creation of packs for "SIGame" (Jeopardy) and serves as a custom interpretation of the established internet version.